correalramos24/Memory-profiling/README.md

 ![alt text](examples/big.png)

+It's pending to implement a tracing library for generate data.

 ## Requeriments
 The **matplotlib** package is required to run this. **numpy** is also required.
 You can install with the requirements file or do it manually.